 For 2019, the Remuneration Committee increased the CEO’s salary by 5% to $2,625,000.

 Pension and benefits (audited)

-The CEO does not currently receive any pension benefit.
+The CEO does not currently receive any pension benefit or allowance.
 Benefits consist principally of private healthcare.

 The CEO is eligible for a performance-related bonus that is paid in cash following the year-end, subject to the Remuneration Committee’s agreement and the Board of Directors’ approval.
 The bonus is linked to achieving performance conditions based on predetermined targets set by the Board of Directors.
 The target bonus is 100% of base salary with a maximum potential of 200% of base salary.